-Wize Plumbing installed the tub for me.
+A city licensed plumber installed the tub for me.
 I’m very glad I did not decide to install it myself.
-I didn’t have the tools he used, would not have known how to properly cut the pipe, so a very good $300 investment.
-Bob was the main guy, but his crew member was Gwen, so just for the sheer reason of having a female on his team I’ll use him again.
-Hopefully he’ll put forth a competitive bid on my garage project.
+I didn’t have the tools they used, would not have known how to properly cut the pipe, so a very good $300 investment.
 I need to give the caulk tonight to set up, but I’m taking that puppy for a test ride tomorrow night.
 It’s been a long time in the making.
 This was the very first fixture purchase.

 Did reality match the caption of the before picture typed almost two years ago.
 I think so!